 B) Earlier versions of the PA421 or PA821 do not require this modification.

-Or the PA421A or PA821A can be modified by a skilled electronics technician to provide 15 Vdc bias on the RF inputs.
-Contact Shure Applications Engineering to obtain the modification document.
+- Or the PA421A or PA821A can be modified by Shure Service.
 The modification states a current capacity of up to 660mA at 15 VDC.